killian-mannarelli/caxbookings/README.md

 └── └── ...
 ```

-The projects settings are in the `CAxBooking_django_react/CAxBooking_django_react/` folder there you have the `settings.py` file that alllows you to change settings like the different apps installed in the Django project and the connections informations of the database.
+The projects settings are in the `CAxBooking_django_react/CAxBooking_django_react/` folder there you have the `settings.py` file that allows you to change settings like the different apps installed in the Django project and the connections information of the database.

 Then the two other folders are apps we are using one for the backend(`api`) and another for the frontend(`frontend`)